mikedlowis-archive/dlang/LANGUAGE.markdown

         "bar": "foo"
     }

-    # A Map with hetergeneous keys
+    # A Map with heterogeneous keys
     {
         $foo: 1.5,
         "bar": 5.1